schuchert/wikispaces/pages/Cxx_Tdd_Iteration_1.md

 Here is our current user story:
 [[include page="Monopoly(r) R1 Player Movement"]]

 Our first test seems seems simple enough.
 A player takes a turn and moves around the board.
-However, let's break this down into a few parts so we can take some simple steps (note for this first test we're moving between [[Test Driven Development|TDD]] and [[Test First Development|TFD]]):
+However, let's break this down into a few parts so we can take some simple steps (note for this first test we're moving between [TDD]({{ site.pagesurl}}/Test Driven Development) and [TFD]({{ site.pagesurl}}/Test First Development)):
 * Players move in the game using dice, so let's start by creating a single die object.
 * When we have a single die object, we'll create a Dice object to manage rolling the pair.
 * Then we'll have a player use the Dice to take a turn